Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Discussion

 Although we are unable to follow the evolution of the proto-GCs to $z=0$ and therefore cannot make definitive statements about whether these objects are truly GC analogs, many of the discussed properties are grossly consistent with the present-day GCs.
 One clear difference from observations is the metallicity of the objects in our simulations, which on average is slightly lower than the average metallicity of the GCs observed in the Milky Way \citep[][see Figure~\ref{fig:prop}]{McLaugh:2005aa}.
 However, most of our candidates are in a phase of their evolution when their SF has not yet fully finished, thus allowing for further evolution of their stellar mass and metallicity.
 This entails that, for example, our proto-GCs could still move on the stellar metallicity-mass plane and hence could eventually better resemble the present-day GC observations of the Milky Way.
+Furthermore, the proto-GCs have a similar metallicity to that of the blue GC population in the Milky Way \citep[e.g.][]{Tonini:2013aa}, meaning we are missing the red GCs within our sample.
+This is supported by the seemingly low number density within the simulated box at $z=4.4$.
+None of the detected proto-GCs formed within the disc of the main galaxy halo, implying that we are missing the GCs formed within giant molecular clouds \citep[GMCs; see, e.g.][for the modelling of the formation of GCs in GMCs]{Li:2017aa, Grudic:2021aa, Grudi:2023aa}.
+Additionally, one would expect that a fraction of the GCs will form after $z = 4.4$, as GCs are predicted to form till $z \sim 3$ \citep{Katz:2013aa, Kruijssen:2015aa}.
 Lastly, we also assume that with a higher resolution one would detect more proto-GCs within the simulation.

 While our work covers a different redshift and simulation resolution from what has previously been studied in full cosmological simulations that resolve the formation of proto-GCs \citep[e.g.][]{Kim:2018aa, Ma:2020aa, Phipps:2020aa, Omid:2022aa}, our results are broadly consistent with those from these previous numerical simulations.
 For example, \citet{Phipps:2020aa} found a number density of $\sim$0.82~Mpc$^{-3}$ at redshift 4.4 for objects with $F_{\rm b} \geq 0.80$, which is similar to what we expect ($\Phi = 0.63$ Mpc$^{-3}$ for objects with $F_{\rm b} \geq 0.75$).